usnistgov/asbestos/tomcat-dist-template/testing-tools/Readme.txt

+CONTENTS OF TOMCAT-DIST-TEMPLATE ARE OBSOLETE SINCE ASBESTOS 2.X NEED TO REVISIT

 This 'testing-tools' directory is intended to co-exist along Tomcat's home directory (CATALINA_HOME).
 It contains application bases for each type of toolkit.

 testing-tools directory contents: